-These triple-driver headphones sound gimmicky - until you listen
+These triple-driver headphones sound gimmicky -- until you listen

 Warranty

 1More offers a one-year warranty for all products purchased from authorized dealers.
-You can out more about the warranty from the company’s website.Our Take
+You can find out more about the warranty from the company’s website.Our Take

 1More’s sweet and salty Triple Driver Over-ears add another check mark to the brand’s win column, offering a comfortable fit matched by a lively sound signature that ramps up your favorite tracks in all the right ways.